07. Variational Autoencoders¶

 Closed-Form Gaussian KL-divergence¶

 Gaussian family is one of the few distributions where the KL-divergence has a simple analytic form.
-For example, in 1D, approximate posterior distribution $q_\phi(z \mid x)$ and prior could be sampled from $\mathcal{N}(\mu, \sigma^2)$ and $\mathcal{N}(0, 1)$ respectively.
-Knowing that standard normal is a special case of normal distribution, we have:
+For example, in 1D, the approximate posterior distribution $q_\phi(z \mid x)$ and the prior can be sampled from $\mathcal{N}(\mu, \sigma^2)$ and $\mathcal{N}(0, 1)$ respectively.
+Knowing that the standard normal is a special case of the normal distribution, we have:

 which becomes, after substituting the known Gaussian moments $\sigma^{2}$ and $\mu^{2} + \sigma^{2}$: